Statement of Acknowledgement

 Overseas visitors - if you are visiting from overseas and require dental care, you will need to be seen by a private dental provider at your own cost.
 Your private travel or health insurance may cover some of your costs.

 If you are visiting from interstate and are eligible for public dental care, you may be able to access emergency only dental care through SA Dental if you have facial swelling, bleeding or trauma.
-You may also be able to access urgently required denture repairs.
+You may also be able to access urgent denture repairs.

 During business hours (8:30am – 4:30pm, Monday to Friday) please call your closest dental clinic.